pilutak/eventmanager/README.md

 Processor modules are reposinble for applying the event specific business logic.
 After applying business logic, the EM might send one or multiple request to the EMA/PG or surgemail nodes.
 If the event prcessing is successfull, the event status in the EM DB is updated to either: completed or failed.

 # Status
-EM currently support a limited subset of BW Rel 21 sp3 OCI-R events, and the Ericcson layered architecture.
+EM currently support a limited subset of BW Rel 21 sp3 OCI-R events, and the Ericsson layered architecture.

 # Tests